coreybruyere/530-framework/README.md

 * ** Sections are groups of modules and/or bits joined together to form a relatively complex, distinct section of an interface, such as a header or a footer.
 This is where we declare our main body, footer, header, and sidebar wrappers & containers.
 Sections are used to ensure wrappers and containers are consistent throughtout the whole site.
 These should be the first pieces that are built on a project.

 ####**4.
 Templates**
 * ** Templates consist mostly of groups of Modules stitched together to form pages.
 Templates are very concrete and piece together our Bits and Modules.
-Templates can also consist of unique page styling --  [Think Board Mapping Page on Arbor](http://arborcollective.com/snowboards/board-mapping/ "Board Mapping Page").
+Templates can also consist of unique page styling.

 ####**5.
 Utilities**
 * ** Utilities hold the Grid, Animations functions, Settings (Font Declarations, Color, Type, and Media Query Variables), Helpers (Helper classes, mixins, functions, utilities), and Normalize, or a custom reset.